Orson Pratt: 1842 polygamy scandal and relationship with Sarah Pratt

 A public meeting was held where a resolution supporting Smith's character was proposed; Pratt stated that he was unable to support the resolution, to which Smith replied, "Have you personally a knowledge of any immoral act in me toward the female sex, or in any other way?"
 Pratt answered no, but he became estranged from the church and Smith.
 Brigham Young, Heber C. Kimball, and George A. Smith spent several days trying to get Pratt to believe Smith, but Pratt continued to side with his wife.
 Finally, the three apostles excommunicated Pratt from the church.
 Sarah was not excommunicated at this time.
 Both Orson and Sarah were rebaptized by Joseph Smith when they returned to the church in 1843.
 Orson did not ever consider himself truly excommunicated, and neither, by one interpretation, did Smith.

 Bennett claimed that Pratt and his wife were planning to leave Nauvoo and help him "expose Mormonism," but Pratt published a statement in the October 1, 1842 Nauvoo Wasp to deny this claim.
 Pratt soon returned to the church and denounced Bennett.
 Van Wagoner cites a letter written by Pratt's brother Parley P. Pratt which said that Orson was a part of the church and that Bennett's book, The History of the Saints (1842), was written solely to get vengeance on those who had excommunicated him and barely worth mentioning.
 Pratt wrote a postscript to his brother's letter: "J.C.
 Bennett has published lies concerning myself & family & the people with which I am connected".

 Smith and Pratt directly discussed Pratt's wife, with Smith stating to him, "She lied about me: I never made the offer which she said I did," after which Joseph suggested he divorce Sarah and start a new family.
 Pratt did not divorce Sarah at that time, though one source does report that Orson came to believe that Sarah had lied about Smith's proposal.
 This event would impact the couple for the rest of their lives; they eventually did divorce, though decades later.
 Sarah secretly encouraged her children not to believe in Mormon teachings.
-She and her son, Orson Pratt Jr., eventually apostatized from the church.
+She and her sons, Orson Pratt Jr., and Arthur Pratt eventually apostatized from the church.